Minkalla/quantum-safe-privacy-portal/src/portal/portal-backend/README.md

 * **Rich Metadata:** Includes detailed request/response schemas, examples, and custom tags for `compliance` mappings, `threat-model` details, and `pii-data` attributes, enabling future automation of security and compliance reporting.

 ### 4. Containerization & Local Development Setup
-* **Optimized Dockerfile:** Utilizes a multi-stage Docker build to create a lean, production-ready image (`minkalla-portal-backend:latest`) for efficient deployment.
-* **Local Development with Docker Compose:** `docker-compose.yml` orchestrates the `portal-backend` service with a local MongoDB instance, providing a consistent and isolated development environment.
+* **Optimized Dockerfile:** Utilizes a multi-stage Docker build to create a lean, production-ready image (`minkalla-portal-backend:latest`) for efficient deploymentyo* **Local Development with Docker Compose:** `docker-compose.yml` orchestrates the `portal-backend` service with a local MongoDB instance and an AWS X-Ray daemon sidecar, providing a consistent, observable, and isolated development environment.
+The X-Ray daemon enables distributed tracing for local development and debugging.

 ### 5. Robust Environment Variable Management
 * **`.env.example`:** A highly commented template for all required environment variables, ensuring clear documentation for setup.